mothgears/jsoncode/README.md

 ####Spread and combine operators `[...IF ]`, `[...BY ]`, `[...]`, `[*...]`
 ####`[...IF ]`
+If condition is false, item will be removed from tree, else added into parent object.
 ```js
 const myJsonObject = {
     "Its Object" : {